Univariate marginal distribution algorithm

-The information processing strategy of the algorithm is to use the frequency of the components in a population of candidate solutions in the construction of new candidate solutions.
-This is achieved by first measuring the frequency of each component in the population (the univariate marginal probability) and using the probabilities to influence the probabilistic selection of components in the componentwise construction of new candidate solutions.
+The information processing strategy of the univariate marginal distribution algorithm consists in using the frequency of the components of a population of candidate solutions in the construction of new candidate solutions.
+This is achieved by first measuring the frequency of each component in the population (the univariate marginal probability) and using the probabilities to influence the probabilistic selection of components in the component construction of new candidate solutions.

-The following algorithm provides a pseudocode listing of the Univariate Marginal Distribution Algorithm for minimizing a cost function.
+The following algorithm provides a pseudocode of the univariate marginal distribution algorithm to minimize a cost function.

 A selection method is needed to identify the subset of good solutions from which to calculate the univariate marginal probabilities.
-Many selection methods from the field of Evolutionary Computation may be used.
+Many selection methods from the field of evolutionary computation can be used.